s-fuerst/Vahana.jl/docs/src/performance.md

 ### Edge Traits

-There exist for possible traits for the edge types, that can be set as optional [`register_edgetype!`](@ref) arguments:
+There exist four possible traits for the edge types, that can be set as optional [`register_edgetype!`](@ref) arguments:

 - `:IgnoreFrom`: The ID of the source node is not stored.